 Condition for Reversal: If a business has availed of ITC on a purchase but does not pay the supplier within the stipulated time frame, it must reverse the credit previously claimed.

-Inter-branch Transactions: In cases where goods or services are supplied between registered branches of the same company, the law deems that payment has been made.
+Inter-branch Transactions: In cases where goods or services are supplied between registered branches of the same company (having the same PAN), the law deems that payment has been made.
 Therefore, no actual funds need to flow between branches for this provision to apply.

-Interest Liability: Businesses must also pay interest on the reversed ITC, calculated from the date of credit availed until the date it is added to the output tax liability.
+Interest Liability: Businesses must also pay interest on the reversed ITC, calculated from the date of credit availed until the date of reversal of ITC.

 Re-availed Credit: Importantly, if a business reverses credit due to non-payment, it can re-avail the credit later if the payment is made after 180 days, without any time limit on re-claiming.